Trucking Company Negligence

 We determine the total amount of damages you suffered and demand compensation.
 This includes current and future medical expenses for treating your injuries, as well as lost wages if you were unable to work.
 We may also seek compensation for damages such as pain and suffering and loss of enjoyment of life.

 Our firm builds strong cases that trucking companies and their insurance carriers have to take seriously.
 Many times, we are able to negotiate a settlement.
 But we are not interested in making quick deals that help insurance companies save money.
+We know you deserve more than their lowball offers.
 Any resolution of your case has to be one that meets your needs, whether that’s through a settlement or a jury verdict.

 In Texas, the statute of limitations for taking legal action is two years from the date of your truck accident.
 But it’s important to get legal advice as soon as possible.
 It can take several months to gather evidence and build a strong case.
 Over time, evidence can be lost.
 It can be destroyed.
 Witnesses can forget important details.